syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 For more information on enable unobtrusive please refer this [link]( http://help.syncfusion.com/aspnetmvc/getting-started#to-enable-unobtrusive-option-in-your-application).

-## Hierarchy Grid with different foreignKeyField in parent and child table
+## Hierarchy grid with different foreignKeyField in parent and child table

-The `QueryString` property is used to filter the childGrid data based on value in parent Grid data.
-But when the field name provided in `QueryString` does not exists in Child Grid, then `ForeignKeyField` property is used to filter the childGrid data.
-If the foreign key column name differs for parent and child grid then use `ForeignKeyField` property of Grid.
+The `QueryString` property is used to filter the childGrid data based on value in parent grid data.
+But when the field name provided in the `QueryString` does not exists in Child grid, then the `ForeignKeyField` property is used to filter the childGrid data.
+If the foreign key column name differs for parent and child grid then use the `ForeignKeyField` property of grid.

-The following code example explains the above behavior.
+The following code example explains the previous behavior.

 {% tabs %}